Table of Contents

 So, here we are still in the grip of this terrible pandemic.
-Millions of businesses are now struggling due to Government restrictions.
+Millions of businesses are now struggling due to government restrictions.
 Especially the pubs and catering establishments.
-Of course, as business man then I really do feel for the people who are pulling their hair out trying to survive.
-Fortunately, as a garage and MOT Testing station then we are able to open.
+Of course, as a businessman, I really do feel for the people who are pulling their hair out trying to survive.
+Fortunately, as a garage and MOT testing station, we are able to open.

-So, earlier we did have to close for a while!
-Because, the government decided to suspend MOT testing for six months.
-Of course this killed our business over night and we kept one fitter to fit and repair tyres.
+Because of this, the government decided to suspend MOT testing for six months.
+Of course, this killed our business over night, and we kept one fitter to fit and repair tyres.
 Unfortunately, the rest of the garage staff had to be furloughed.
-Anyhow we are back to almost normal trading at the present time and are thankful for all our loyal customers.
+Anyhow, we are back to almost normal trading at the present time and are thankful for all our loyal customers.

 Increase in cat thefts

-Sadly we are now seeing an increase in the theft of catalytic converters.
+Sadly, we are now seeing an increase in Catalytic Converter Theft.
 Especially here in the Halifax area.
-This week October 2020 we have had two Honda cars submitted with the catalytic converters cut off.
-These cats are manufactured using some precious metals.
-So, this is to filter the engines emissions to give us cleaner air.
+This week, October 2020, we had two Honda cars submitted with the catalytic converters cut off.
+These cats are manufactured using precious metals.
+So, this is to filter the engine’s emissions to give us cleaner air.

-After looking at this problem, then I have discovered that the problem is nation wide.
+After looking at this problem, I have discovered that the problem is nation-wide.
 In fact, the police have given out some advice about preventing this from happening.
 The advice is given on the “West Yorkshire Police” web site.

 In recent months, there has been a concerning rise in the number of thefts of catalytic converters.

 Naturally, from vehicles in the United Kingdom.
 Catalytic converters are devices fitted to the exhaust systems of motor vehicles.
-Importantly, that use a chemical process to convert harmful gases into less harmful substances.
+Importantly, they use a chemical process to convert harmful gases into less harmful substances.

-The converters contain precious metals such as platinum, palladium and rhodium.
-So are valuable to thieves.
+The converters contain precious metals such as platinum, palladium, and rhodium.
+So they are valuable to thieves.
 There are a number of ways to help prevent catalytic converter thefts.
 Such as fitting security devices to vehicles or parking in well-lit, busy areas.

-Unfortunately, with one of the most common items targeted being catalytic converters.
+Unfortunately, one of the most common items targeted is catalytic converters.
 These devices, located between the engine and the exhaust pipe, are made of precious metals.
 Like platinum, palladium, and rhodium, and can be sold for scrap metal value.
-In order to prevent your catalytic converter from being stolen.
+In order to prevent your catalytic converter from being stolen,.

-Nationally, Officers of the Metropolitan Police Service recommends engraving your car’s registration number on the device.
-Alternatively, having it marked with a forensic coding system.
+Nationally, officers of the Metropolitan Police Service recommend engraving your car’s registration number on the device.
+Alternatively, have it marked with a forensic coding system.
 CCTV cameras can also be effective in discouraging thieves